 Howard Langer, a founding partner of the firm, has specialized in complex commercial litigation, particularly antitrust law, since graduating the University of Pennsylvania Law School in 1977.
 He was lead counsel in In re Linerboard Antitrust Litigation, which resulted in what was then the largest antitrust recovery ever in the Third Circuit and in Faloney v.
 Wachovia Bank, which recovered over $150 million on behalf of victims of telemarketing fraud.
 Howard is Professor of Law (Adjunct) at the University of Pennsylvania Law School where he teaches antitrust law.
 He has been a visiting professor at the University of Tokyo Law School and a visiting fellow at the Centre for Competition Law and Policy at Oxford.
-A second edition of his treatise, The Competition of Law of the United States was published this year by Wolters Kluwer.
+A third edition of his treatise, The Competition of Law of the United States was published this year by Wolters Kluwer.
 Howard is a graduate of the City College of New York, magna cum laude, and holds a master’s degree from the University of Toronto.

 John Grogan and Howard Langer founded the firm in 2004.
 Since that time, John has focused his practice on antitrust, consumer rights and constitutional matters.
 In the antitrust area, John has represented clients in large matters involving the intersection of antitrust law and intellectual property especially in the pharmaceutical context.
 John served with others in the firm as antitrust counsel for a large generic pharmaceutical manufacturer in a series of high profile antitrust matters.